Class ModelFromEntity

 Convert a list of Entities or TypedItems into a strongly typed list.

-Typically, the type will be from your AppCode.Data
+Typically, the type will be from your AppCode.Data.

 protected IEnumerable<T>?
 AsList<T>(object source, NoParamOrder protector = default, bool nullIfNull = false) where T : class, ICanWrapData